Germany starts ‘wave-breaker’ shutdown as Europe locks down

 BERLIN (AP) — Several European countries are tightening restrictions this week, starting with a partial shutdown Monday in Germany, as authorities across the continent scramble to slow a rapid rise in coronavirus infections that threatens to overwhelm their health care systems.

-Britain and Austria will follow suit later in the week, closing restaurants, bars and nonessential shops.
+Britain and Austria will follow suit later in the week, closing restaurants, bars and many leisure activities.
 Italy, Greece and Kosovo also announced new measures.
 In some places, the new rules — which vary in strictness — are prompting violent protests by people frustrated at once again having to forgo freedoms.

 But in many, experts are saying they should have come weeks ago — a reflection of the increasingly difficult balance many countries are struggling to strike between controlling the virus and boosting already damaged economies.

-Note: This story has been corrected to show that Austria plans to keep nonessential shops open.